Interoceanic Corridor of the Isthmus of Tehuantepec: Challenges

 Another potential challenge the Corridor faces is the demand for an alternative route to the Panama Canal.
 The Mexican government has shown great enthusiasm for the project, as the Canal has suffered an intense drought which has reduced the number of ships that can cross it per day and has limited the weight each ship can carry, an issue which Mexico sees as an opportunity since such issues caused by climate change may increase the demand for a land-based alternative route, in addition to the fact that Mexico became a highly attractive country for investors in recent times.
 However, former director of the Regulatory Agency of Railway Transportation in Mexico (Agencia Reguladora de Transporte Ferroviario en México), Benjamín Alemán, believes that the current infrastructure of the Corridor is not sufficient to attract ships with large drafts, thus it is probable that only smaller ships would be interested in using it, though the Corridor's closer proximity to Asia and the American East Coast, one of the busiest trade routes which cross through the Americas, could be a point in its favor.

 Independently from these factors, the British newspaper Financial Times reported on 16 October 2023 that international shipping companies and other such entities have yet to show significant interest for the Corridor; an executive at Unique Logistics, for example, stated that whenever an alternative trade route is available, importers become highly skeptical and unsure of whether they should use it or not due to their lack of knowledge on its reliability.
 Lars Østergaard Nielsen, an executive at A.P.
 Møller-Mærsk (one of the world's largest container shipping groups), stated that the Corridor "could be very useful" if more manufacturing came to the Mexican South, but otherwise there would be "less demand."
 In addition to this factor, the report also found that the Corridor's initial phase will have the capacity to transport a maximum of 1.14 million twenty-foot equivalent units (TEUs) annually, and in September a projection was presented which indicated that 304 thousand would move through it by 2028 and 1.3 million by 2036, which is considerably less than the number transported through the Panama Canal, which transported 10.9 million in 2022.
 The report states that the construction of sufficient infrastructure for the project could take years and large sums of money, which makes it a risky venture.

+Incidents

+In 2025 on December 28 a train derailed killing 14 and injuring 98 persons.
+After just two years in operation, the rail line has recorded six serious incidents, though this was the first to result in fatalities.
+This marked the second accident on the corridor in December.
+On Dec.
+20, farther north in the state of Chiapas, a tanker truck unsuccessfully attempted to cross ahead of a passenger train carrying 148 people.
+A similar incident occurred in July, when another vehicle tried to beat the train at a separate grade crossing in Chiapas.